alastria/isbe-gobernanza-onboarding/README.md

 -  a registration number as registered in a national business register recognized at EU level.

-This is easily achieved by requiring that organizations use an **eIDAS certificate of representation or a certificate for seals**, issued by a Qualified Trust Service Provider (**QTSP**).
-These are the certificates typically used to electronically sign contracts or electronic invoices, so **this is "business as usual" for the Spanish organizations**.
+This is easily achieved by requiring that organizations use a certificate issued by a Qualified Trust Service Provider (**QTSP**).

 The key idea here is that the X.509 certificate issued by QTSPs already includes, by regulation, an attribute named `organizationIdentifier` which **already contains one of those unique official identifiers** mentioned